Where Can I Get Naloxone in DC?

 NARCAN©, the naloxone brand most widely used in the District, comes in a nasal spray that is easy to use.
 You do not need to have a medical license to carry or administer naloxone to someone in need.
 Below is a short video on how to use naloxone.
 District laws, commonly known as “Good Samaritan Laws,” provide protection against charges of drug paraphernalia and drug possession when seeking help for someone who is overdosing.
 Good Samaritan Laws also protect people, including people who are not licensed health care providers, from medical malpractice when providing help in a medical emergency.

-- You can also request naloxone to be mailed to your home here.*
+You can also order naloxone to be mailed directly to your home here.
+Naloxone is shipped within 5-7 business days using discrete packing.*

 *Naloxone can only be mailed or delivered to addresses in the District of Columbia.